LeSasse/intro_to_mricrogl_scripting/README.md

-# Intro to mricrogl scripting
+# Intro to MRIcroGL scripting

 Introduction to scripting with MRIcroGL to make nice plots of brain maps with less effort.